HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 If you're still having trouble then you will have to get in contact with your server host.

-= I don't want to use the lightbox, how do I add the request form to an existing WordPress page = In plugin settings "Settings" > "Request Call Back", scroll down and set "Display mode" to "Display form on an existing page", then select the page you want to attach it to.
+= I don't want to use the lightbox, how do I add the request form to an existing WordPress page? = In plugin settings `Settings > Request Call Back`, scroll down and set `Display mode` to `Display form on an existing page`, then select the page you want to attach it to.

 == Screenshots ==